 - Personality gives you a brand to root for because you like the person behind the profile.

 - Personality creates loyalty by establishing a sense of common ground and unity between customers and brands.

 - Personality differentiates between competition because customers feel some connection to a brand.

 - Personality creates and attracts a dialogue, offering information customers can value.

 - Personality gets targets to look at a product they might not normally be interested in.

-- Personality boosts referral sales because people like helping other people, and when they feel like they know you…they’re happy to refer leads your way.
+- Personality boosts referral sales because of people like helping other people, and when they feel like they know you…they’re happy to refer leads your way.

 Creating a personality for your brand cannot be achieved overnight.
 It takes genuine strategy, hard work, and time.
-But when done right, you’ll have an endless potential for new and repeat customers in your targeted demographic.
+But when done right, you’ll have endless potential for new and repeat customers in your targeted demographic.